gryphonshafer/pnwquizzing/docs/policies_and_governance/_meeting_minutes/a3_essay.md

     - Non-denominational; incorporated with bylaws to protect all voices (and protect Quizzing from self-interested saboteurs)
     - All participants must be treated as equals; all voices matter equally (enforced in bylaws)
     - 100% transparency by default (enforced in bylaws)
-    - Autonomy at every level: family, church, region, district, nation, and global
+    - Autonomy at every level: family, church, region, nation, and global
     - Encourage volunteerism through a volunteer coordination framework
 - Draft simplified rules without losing the essence of what Quizzing is
     - Evaluate rules as a tapestry (rules in the context of each other)